369gtech/369gtech/README.md

 - 🔭 I’m currently working on [monoGames](https://github.com/369gtech)

-- 🌱 I’m currently learning **how Web3 works and applying that to my game.**
+- 🌱 I’m currently learning **how Web3 works and applying that to my game but I would like to say I am a huge Signum Blockchain Supporter but I am looking to add Eth, Sol, Hive, BSC, DOGE, Shiba Inu and Wax Blockchain to my gaming ecosystem.**

 - 👯 I’m looking to collaborate on [art work for my nft's for my game.](https://github.com/369gtech)